a696385/ex.redis/README.md

   }, function(err, count, fromTo){});
 ```

-`count` - count of transfered documents
+`count` - count of transferred documents

 `fromTo` - side of transfer, may be `mongodb -> redis`, `redis -> mongodb` or `none` if versions is same